To ensure the safety of Apple Watch, we make our own sweat.

 Setting high standards for the safety of our products.
 And the people who help make them.

 We also work to protect the health and safety of the people who work in our supply chain.
 The standards we set for our suppliers go far beyond what’s required by law, like our Regulated Substances Specification (RSS) list, which identifies the toxic chemicals we limit or prohibit in our manufacturing processes and products.
 We also lead audits that inventory chemical purchasing and map chemicals across our supply chain.
 We've removed the toxins benzene, n-hexane, toluene, and chlorinated organic compounds from all of our final assembly sites, while continuing to work with our suppliers to help them better manage chemicals used in manufacturing.
 And our toxicologists rigorously analyze the safety of materials our suppliers use by looking at data from our Environmental Testing Lab.

 The worst toxins and what we’ve done about them.

 After we identify toxins in our products, we reduce them, remove them, or develop new materials that are safer.
 These efforts also remove toxins from our manufacturing and recycling processes, which protects workers and keeps pollutants out of the land, air, and water.

-LeadWe completely phased lead out of our display glass and solder in 2006.
+Phased out of display glass and solder in 2006.

 We want insights and ideas from those who share our commitment to removing toxins.
 So we formed our own Green Chemistry Advisory Board, made up of some of the world’s leading toxicologists, researchers, and academics.
 The board helps us identify innovative ways to minimize or eliminate toxins from our supply chain.
 We also invite experts from around the world to meet with leaders at Apple.
-Together, we focus on eliminating toxins at each stage of our process.
+Together, we focus on eliminating toxins at each stage of our process, while sharing our learnings through Green America’s Clean Electronics Production Network.
 And we seek out the best ideas and insights from top NGOs to help us make our products and processes even safer.